-Czech delegation visits Taiwan despite Chinese criticism
+Czech officials visit Taiwan as China threatens retaliation

-TAIPEI, Taiwan (AP) — The president of the Czech Republic’s senate on Monday told an economic forum in Taiwan that freedom and democracy are the basis of prosperity, while the two sides signed agreements on high-tech manufacturing and environmental management despite strong criticism from China over the visit.
+TAIPEI, Taiwan (AP) — The Czech Republic’s top legislator on Monday told an economic forum in Taiwan that freedom and democracy are the basis of prosperity, on the second day of a visit that has drawn vows of retaliation from Beijing.

-Milos Vystrcil is leading a delegation of 89 leaders from the Central European country’s political, business, artistic and academic circles on a trip aimed at boosting contacts.
+Senate President Milos Vystrcil is leading a delegation of 89 leaders from the Central European country’s political, business, artistic and academic circles on a trip aimed at boosting contacts.

-Taiwan relies on such exchanges to counter China’s efforts to isolate the self-governing island that Beijing claims as its own territory to be annexed by military force if it deems necessary.
+Taiwan relies on such exchanges to counter China’s efforts to isolate the self-governing island that Beijing claims as its own territory, to be annexed by military force if it deems necessary.
 Like all but 15 countries, the Czech Republic has no formal diplomatic ties with Taiwan, but maintains robust informal contacts.

-China last week denounced Vystrcil’s visit as undermining the political foundation of relations between Prague and Beijing but has not so far indicated how it will retaliate.
+Chinese foreign ministry spokesperson Zhao Lijian on Monday said Beijing would not “sit idly by and let go of the public provocation of the Czech Senate speaker and the anti-China forces behind him.”

+“They must pay a heavy price for their short-sighted behavior and political opportunism,” Zhao told reporters at a daily briefing.

-Vystrcil spoke at an economic forum where the sides signed agreements on high-tech manufacturing and environmental management.
+Vystrcil spoke at an economic forum where the two sides signed agreements on high-tech manufacturing and environmental management.

 “I believe that without the possibility of free cooperation between entrepreneurs and employers, there will be no freedoms and democracy in the Czech Republic or Taiwan, because freedom and democracy are the basis of prosperity,” Vystrcil told participants.